Home » Do You Have To Quarantine A New Parrot?

 Clean Regularly

 The cage of a quarantined parrot should be spot-cleaned several times per day.
-The feces and urine of birds can cause bacterial or fungal infections, so don’t allow waste to rot in the cage.
+Bird waste can cause bacterial and fungal infections, so don’t allow waste to accumulate.

-As some infections are airborne, regularly disinfect the area around the cage.
+As some infections are airborne, so regularly clean the area around the cage.

-Don’t use a spray disinfectant.
+Only use bird-safe cleaners.
 According to Veterinary Clinics of North America: Exotic Animal Practice, sprays can adversely affect the respiratory system of parrots.

 Never Share Resources with Other Birds